 A Christmas Carol by Charles Dickens is a timeless Christmas classic.
 In Theatre Calgary’s rendition, visit Ebenezer Scrooge’s Christmases past, present, and future to understand the true meaning of Christmas and what is truly important.

-A Christmas Carol will be performed from November 28-December 28.
+A Christmas Carol will be performed by a 3-person cast this season, from November 30-December 24, 2021.
 Get tickets from Theatre Calgary.

 The Sound of Music in Concert – StoryBook Theatre

 The Sound of Music is one of the most popular musicals of all time.
 StoryBook Theatre will be performing the classic hits from the show in concert format.
 If tickets are sold out, you can purchase streaming tickets and enjoy the show from the comfort of your own home.
 Recommended for ages 6 & up.

 This Christmas season, enjoy Christmas favorites performed by the Calgary Philharmonic Orchestra from home.
 The concert includes Antonio Vivaldi’s Winter, performed by Concertmaster Diana Cohen, and his Concerto for Two Trumpets, featuring Adam Zinatelli and Miranda Cairns, plus popular Christmas carols.

 Register online for FREE access at Calgary Philharmonic Orchestra | Holidays at Home.